wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-pool-reference.md

 ## Prerequisites for creating and managing elastic database pools

 - Elastic database pools are only available in Azure SQL Database V12 servers.
+To upgrade to V12 and migrate your databases directly into a pool, see [Upgrade to Azure SQL Database V12](/documentation/articles/sql-database-upgrade-server-powershell).
-- Creating and managing elastic database pools is supported using the [portal](https://manage.windowsazure.cn), PowerShell, and a .NET Client Library (wrapper for REST APIs) for Azure Resource Manager only; the [portal](https://manage.windowsazure.cn/) and service management commands are not supported.
+- Creating and managing elastic database pools is supported using the [Azure Management Portal](https://manage.windowsazure.cn), PowerShell, and a .NET Client Library (wrapper for REST APIs) for Azure Resource Manager only; the [Management Portal](https://manage.windowsazure.cn) and service management commands are not supported.
 - Additionally, creating new elastic databases, and moving existing databases in and out of elastic database pools is supported using Transact-SQL.